JoanneT8/DORA-Map/README.md

 # DORA-Map
 A map project created using C++,  utilizing OpenStreetMaps, GTK, and ezgl library.
 This project was completed for a course called ECE297 (Software Communication Design, Fall 2020) along with 2 other team members.
 Code is not available publicly.
-This project was created in the university school computer environment, thus does not run well outside of this environment.
+This project was created in a university school computer environment, thus does not run well outside of this environment.

 # Demo of Map Functions